0LNetworkCommunity/libra-legacy-v6/language/stdlib/transaction_scripts/doc/transaction_script_documentation.md

 On-chain state is updated via the execution of transaction scripts sent from accounts that exist on-chain.
-This page documents each allowed transaction script on Libra, and the common state changes that can be performed to the blockchain via these transaction scripts along with their arguments and common error conditions.
+This page documents each allowed transaction script on Diem, and the common state changes that can be performed to the blockchain via these transaction scripts along with their arguments and common error conditions.